IU Review: Five takeaways from Indiana's 86-70 win over Ohio State

 There were several instances where Jackson-Davis was clearly fouled either on a shot or before he attempted one.

-Yet it seems officials turn a blind eye to contact on double teams.
-It's almost as if, psychologically, they unconsciously acknowledge there's going to be more contact on a double team, so their standard to call a foul rises as a result.
+Yet it seems that officials turn a blind eye to contact on double-teams.
+It's almost as if, psychologically, they unconsciously acknowledge that there's going to be more contact on a double-team, so their standard to call a foul rises as a result.

 BANKS GETS HIS CHANCE

-It was nice to see Kaleb Banks get an opportunity Saturday.
-With Jordan Geronimo out, and with Race Thompson having only returned to action six days ago, a window was there for Banks to play, and he got 12 minutes against the Buckeyes.
+It was nice to see Kaleb Banks get an opportunity on Saturday.
+With Jordan Geronimo out, and with Race Thompson having only returned to action six days ago, a window was there for Banks to play and he got 12 minutes against the Buckeyes.

 Banks had seven rebounds in those 12 minutes, not a bad haul at all for the time spent.
 He was also 2-for-3 from the floor.
 He played within himself and made the hustle plays.